-The UV command line interface is accessible by logging into either the optional SMN or directly into a chassis management controller (CMC).
+The UV command line interface is accessible by logging into either a system maintenance node (SMN) or chassis management controller (CMC).

 Log in as root, when logging into the CMC.

 Login as sysco, when logging into the SMN.

 Once a connection to the SMN or CMC is established, various system control commands can be entered.